totesalaz/python-SLM/README.md

  *** List of options available ***

  -c CHARGE sets the CHARGE of the LG beam.

  -w RADIUS use this option to put a circular mask centered in the screen center.

  -g PERIOD add a grating to the LG phase.
 The period in pixels is specified with the variable PERIOD.

- -s when added the image generated is sent to the SLM -m when added, the SLM correction mask provided by the manufacturer is applied to the phase mask.
+ -s when added the image generated is sent to the SLM.

+ -m when added, the SLM correction mask provided by the manufacturer is applied to the phase mask.

  -b when added, the image of the phase mask is stored in the bmp file "LG_ch_CHARGE.bmp"